 Another key individual who helped guide the festival was Miyo Wagner.
 Her dedication and support of the festival was critical to its growth and success.

-The 2019 GKCJF will be the fifteenth festival held on the campus of the Johnson County Community College.
+The 2019 GKCJF will be the fifteenth festival held on the campus of Johnson County Community College.

 Thanks to the many dedicated supporters, organizers, and volunteers, we are able to celebrate the 21st anniversary of the Greater Kansas City Japan Festival founded and started by Consul General Tanaka and Dr. Tsubaki.